 |Over 30||Score 22+|

 |Over 50||Score 37+|

 |Over 400||Score 300+|

-Note that you can still be admitted even with scores lower than the recommended for O/level, JAMB and Post UTME.
+Note that you can still be admitted even with scores lower than the recommended for O’Level, JAMB & Post UTME.

-However, that depends on the available admission spaces to number of applicants and what those applicants also scored.
+However, that depends on the available admission spaces compared to the number of applicants and what those applicants also scored.

 …which leads to our next tip.